Metal credit cards in the UK

 Metal credit cards have been making waves for the last couple of years in the United States, and the trend is coming to the UK this year for debit and prepaid cards.

-These cards usually comes with high value services and they answer consumer's desire for style and status.
+These cards usually come with high-value services, and they answer consumer's desire for style and status.
 They have also proven to be an essential, innovative marketing tool adding differentiation and helping segmentation.

-Payments card firm Curve is seizing the opportunity and has rolled out a metal card combined with exclusive services that have been carefully tailored to meet the needs of the 'experience generation'.
+Payments card firm Curve is seizing the opportunity.
+It has rolled out a metal card combined with exclusive services that have been carefully tailored to meet the needs of the 'experience generation'.